jkunimune/Djastiz/Dictionaries/en-dict.md

 North Macedonian; from North Macedonia

 - <a name="fila'cosawn">**fila'cosawn**</a> _n._ ([fila](#fila)+['cosawn](#'cosawn))
-North Korea; the People's Democratic Republic of Korea
+North Korea; the People’s Democratic Republic of Korea

 - <a name="fila'cosawnak">**fila'cosawnak**</a> _n._ ([fila'cosawn](#fila'cosawn)+[ak](#ak))
 North Korean; from North Korea